 It’s important to underline that this Phase 1 trial is very small – the goals are not to show the effectiveness of the vaccine, it’s more to show the safety.
 However, this preliminary data does appear to be exciting.

 Many groups are looking at the ability of BCG vaccination to reverse autoimmunity.
 We and other global efforts have known for some time that restoring beneficial Treg cells might halt the abnormal self-reactivity in type 1 diabetes and other autoimmune diseases, but therapies to restore this immune balance have not achieved long-lasting results.
 The discovery that BCG restores Tregs through epigenetics a process that modulates whether or not genes are expressed is exciting.
 This now provides a better idea of how BCG vaccination appears to work by powerfully modulating Treg induction and resetting the immune system to halt the underlying cause of the disease.

 The future of the BCG vaccine

 Unusually, this Phase II trial is privately funded with no involvement of any pharmaceutical companies.
-However, the Phase III trial, which will provide definitive data on the effectiveness of the BCG vaccine, is significantly more expensive and will probably require the participation of one of the large vaccine manufactures to fund the study.
+However, the Phase III trial, which will provide definitive data on the effectiveness of the BCG vaccine, is significantly more expensive and will probably require the participation of a corporation.

 At this time, the BCG vaccine is generic (it’s over 100 years old, so patents have expired decades ago).
 There is only one licensed manufacturer of the vaccine in the USA, Organon Teknika Corporation, a division of Merck.
 Even though the vaccine is generic, only pharmaceutical companies with vaccine manufacturing facilities, requiring a large capital investment, would probably get involved.